vsoch/pull-request-action/README.md

  - Define `PULL_REQUEST_DRAFT` if you want the PR to be a draft.
  - Define `PASS_ON_ERROR` if you want the PR to not exit given any non 200/201 response.
  - Define `PASS_IF_EXISTS` if you want the PR to not exit given the pull request is already open.
+ - Define `PULL_REQUEST_UPDATE` if you want the pull request to be updated if it already exits.

 For `PULL_REQUEST_ASSIGNEES`, `PULL_REQUEST_REVIEWERS`, and `PULL_REQUEST_TEAM_REVIEWERS`
 you can provide a string of one or more GitHub usernames (or team names) to